Nerven/Assertion/README.md

-A performant, easy to use, lightweight C# assertion library meant to be used in production runtime.
+A performant, easy to use, lightweight C# assertion library meant to be used both during development and in production.
 Providing excellent error messages and logging/reporting capabilities.
 Makes it easy to take care of all unexpected states, catching them directly when they appear, thus making them easily traceable.

+Assertion targets .NET Standard 1.1 (netstandard1.1), and can thus be used in projects targeting .NET Framework 4.5 as well as projects targeting .NET Core (and lots of different portable versions).

 ### Quick examples